migueltorrescosta/migueltorrescosta.github.io/_posts/2020-04-02-Online-Mafia-Rulebook.md

 - If you are not using this weekend to watch the 4th part of "La Casa de Papel" you are still a kid and need to sort out your life priorities.
 This show is awesome.
 - Don't worry about knowing all the game rules, just vote and see how it flows :P
 - If you want to ask questions about your role or anything that might reveal your character, ask the question to me personally.
 I will post the answer in the group chat for everyone to read.

+## Latest game status

+The current phase is daytime.
+Since there are 15 players, we need 8 votes on the same person for that person to die.

+### Original Roles

+- 3 Mafia
+- 1 Godfather
+- 1 Detective
+- 1 Doctor
+- 1 Prostitute
+- 2 Bakers
+- 6 Townspeople

+### Dead People

+- Istvan Meszaros (Baker)

+### Daily updates

+#### 1st day message

+Welcome everyone to the town of dies-ville.
+This is where people come to die.
+The sun rises and we are shocked to find something unusual.
+In the center of our little plaza there is a dead body.
+We look at it, disgusted, and it is the body of Zoltan!
+He left us but his death was not in vain, because with his death comes the awareness that there are criminals among us.
+We must ensure they do not survive.
+As such, in this ironically sunny day, we must select someone to die.
+Will it be you?

+#### 1st day final vote count
+- (8) **Istvan Meszaros:** Istvan, Antunes, Pedro, Fons, Nadine, Ananth, Claudia, Agnes
+- (2) **Antunes:** Cheyenne, Tushita
+- (2) **Ananth:** Luiza, Anastasia
+- (1) **Agnes:** David
+- (1) **Fons:** Andi
+- (1) **Pedro:** Mar
+- (1) **Andi:** Pedro

+#### 2nd day message

+Good morning everyone!
+A beautiful sunset rises upon this blood shed town only for us to walk into our plaza and see... no one died!
+What a beautiful day it is indeed.
+The town goes to the bakery to enjoy it's death free night, and with it there is a gift.
+Curious, the town sees a label: "To Pedro".
+Pedro does the honors of getting his rightful gift, a lovely middle finger up shaped cake with a single phrase: "Stay at home or die".
+Will Pedro give into this threat and follow his quarantine despite the advice of one of the worlds greats, Mr Dolan Trump, or will he rebel and geopardize everything by venturing into the outdoors?
+For now, the time has come to look into lynching a mobster.
+Will we repeat the mistake from our previous day just to find out that we lynched one of our own?